 This post will cover

-Why You Need to Consume More Meals per Day
+Why You Should Consume Up To 6 Meals Per Day

 No matter how good you think your meals are, eating twice a day will not provide your body with the nutrition that it needs.